 Mildew tends to cause less permanent damage than mold.
-It’s often easy enough to eliminate with a simple cleaning solution.
+As a surface fungus, it’s often easy enough to eliminate with a simple cleaning solution.
 Still, it’s important to tackle mildew when you see it in the home.

 Where Does Mold Come From?

 Mold has been around for millions of years, and mold spores can get inside your home through an open door, window, or vent or be carried inside on an item of clothing or a pet.

 Mold will then grow in moist places inside your home, such as near a roof leak or pipe.
 Surfaces that can support mold include paper products, ceiling tiles, wood, paint, dust, wallpaper, carpeting, fabric, insulation, and drywall.